 .rmp-moduleclass (children of

 When the player is resized (for example on player load, orientation change or window resizing) the player will add resizing classes to its container based on its current width.
-Those resizing classes change the layout of the player to better fit the current player size and are applied at common break points for devices currently available on the market:
+Those resizing classes change the layout of the player to better fit the current player size and are applied at common break points for devices available on the market:

 .rmp-extrasmallclass is present